DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Security.md

 EAP (Extensible Authentication Protocol)

 - EAP is an authentication FRAMEWORK
-- It defines a STANDARD SET of authentication FUNCTIONS that are used by the various *EAP METHODS*
+- It defines a standard SET of authentication FUNCTIONS that are used by the various *EAP methods*
-- We will look at FOUR EAP METHODS:
+- We will look at four EAP methods:
     - LEAP
     - EAP-FAST
     - PEAP